gemi254/ConfigAssist-ESP32-ESP8266/README.md

   - The `options` field must contain a comma seperated list of values and can be enclosed by single quotes.
 + You can compine keywords `default` with `range` in order to use a value that will be edited by a **input range**.
   - The `range` field must contain a comma seperated list of `min, max, step` and can be enclosed by single quotes.
++ You can compine keywords `default` with `datalist` in order to use a value that will be edited by a **combo box**.
+  - The `datalist` field must contain a comma or line feed seperated list of default values for drop down list.

 A **separator title** can also be used to group configuration values under a specific title.